 7.1 Most browsers allow you to turn off cookies.
 To do this look at the “help” menu on your browser.
 Switching off cookies may restrict your use of the website and/or delay or affect the way in which it operates.

-7.4 If you would like to disable “third party” cookies generated by advertisers or providers of targeted advertising services, you can turn them off by going to the third party’s website and getting them to generate a one-time “no thanks” cookie that will stop any further cookies being written to your machine.
-Here are links to the two main third party advertising platforms we use, each of which has instructions on how to do this:
+7.4 If you would like to disable “third party” cookies generated by advertisers or providers of targeted advertising services, you can turn them off by going to the third party’s website and getting them to generate a one-time “no thanks” cookie that will stop any further cookies being written to your device.
+Here is a link to the third party advertising platform we use, which has instructions on how to do this:

 The UK’s largest triathlon show welcomes top swim, cycle, run, triathlon and nutrition brands, Get great deals, take advantage of top expert coaching.
 Also - keep an eye out for special guests!